 A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance pay under Korean labor law.

 The term employee under the Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
 The important factors for classifying someone as an employee are, (more…)

 Recently I got an email question from a foreign teacher working for a Korean private university.
 He’s wondering why the university is insisting on a retirement pension plan instead of the severance payment.

-There is an act called Pension for Private Teachers and Staff Act(PPTSA) in Korea, which regulates severance payment issues in private school.
-As a matter of law, PPTSA is applied prior to the GWRBA(Guarantee of Workers’ Retirement Benefits Act) and it allows the private schools to set a retirement pension plan for its employees instead of severance payment.
+There is an act called Pension for Private Teachers and Staff Act(PPTSA) in Korea, which regulates severance payment issues in private schools.
+As a matter of law, PPTSA is applied prior to the GWRBA(Guarantee of Workers’ Retirement Benefits Act) and it allows the private schools to set a retirement pension plan for its employees instead of the severance payment.

 Recently we got a question from a gentleman asking what the exact meaning of the below, an Internet post he’d found:

 “It is possible that as of 2011, what was severance pay will be vested in the country’s pension plan.
 This means that workers (including teachers, etc.) will no longer receive one month’s pay for every year worked at the end of their contract.
 The legislation is set to discuss/vote on this in 2009.”